Dental Implants - Midlothian

 The greatest disadvantage is the cost.
 Other than the cost, there are no disadvantages compared with edentulism (having lost teeth).
 Compared with natural teeth, there is the loss of sense of pressure, also called proprioception.

-How much do implants cost and does insurance cover the cost?
+How much do implants cost?

 What if I want metal-free implants?